Opportunities for both the young and young at heart!

-Basket of Froglets – This fun group is for 6th and 7th graders.
+Basket of Froglets – This fun group is for 4th through 7th graders.
 Froglets (which, in nature are not quite frogs) will participate in more challenging activities, preparing them to join the super active Box of Frogs.
 There is a fee of $40 for each 8 week session (Fall and Spring semesters).

 Box of Frogs – Box of Frogs is the Young Actors’ Guild for Playhouse in the Park.
 This very active group of 8th-12th graders creates part of the backbone of our community theatre.
 Box of Frogs meets year-round and each session has something exciting and interesting to offer.
 Whatever a person’s ability or knowledge of theatre, there is a welcome place for you in Box of Frogs.
 Past activities include writing and producing cabarets, developing and leading drama workshops at a local elementary school, hosting workshops for children, and producing full stage productions.
 In July, 2016, the Box of Frogs traveled to New York City, where they participated in theatre workshops and saw three Broadway shows, including HAMILTON and ALADDIN!

 Summer Camp – For two weeks each summer, 100 children and more than 30 volunteers celebrate friendship and enjoy the teamwork involved in putting together a show in just 10 days!
 It’s no wonder our camp has become a favorite for students and volunteer workers alike, quickly filling to capacity each year.
 During the two weeks, campers work on choreography, music, art, and stage work.
 The students are involved in building and painting set pieces and helping design their costumes.
 The second week finds the students hard at work putting all aspects of the show together and rehearsing the show in its entirety.
 On the last day of camp, as a reward for their hard work, the Murray Fire Department visits, sets up fire trucks, and sprays water over an excited group of kids!

 Camp is followed by a weekend of shows, where each child gets to perform in three performances, most always to a capacity crowd.
 Registration opens in mid-April.
-This year is Disney's Lion King Kids!
+This year’s show is ALADDIN, kids!